 allowed in RV Campsite, No washing your RV in Campsite, certain dog breeds are not allowed

 , in some cases pets are not allowed at all and some are adults only.

-If you own an older RV and you are concerned about whether you will be allowed in the resort or campground, visit their website or call them and find out what their rules are.
+If you own an older RV and are concerned about whether you will be allowed in the resort or campground, visit their website, call them, and find out their rules.

-To be honest, I don't think you will have many problems with this issue during your RV adventures.
-If you do, just remember that there is always another campground just down the road apiece.
+I don't think you will have many problems with this issue during your RV adventures.
+If you do, remember that there is always another campground just down the road apiece.

 Do you have any suggestions or comments on this topic?
 You can add them to this page by clicking on the "Click Here To Post Comments" link located near the bottom of this page.